SNIA/Swordfish-Powershell-Toolkit/Authorizations/MasterAgreement.md

 Request for Participation
-Redfish/Swordfish Interop Lab
+Redfish/Swordfish Innovation Lab

-The SNIA Tech Center is hosting Redfish hardware in partnership with the DMTF in an effort to help the protocol mature and increase adoption in the marketplace.
+The SNIA Innovation Lab is hosting Redfish hardware in partnership with the DMTF in an effort to help the protocol mature and increase adoption in the marketplace.
 There are a number of Server vendors who have placed hardware in this lab for compatibility testing.